elucian/bee/syntax/structure.md

 **notes:**

 * Each block is finalized with a different keyword,
-* Closing keyword can be one of: { done, repeat, next },
+* Closing keyword can be one of: { done, loop, next },
 * Statements in nested blocks are using indentation at 2 spaces.